 Figure count: 3

-Supplementary information: see file Jarne et al_Supplementary Information (11 tables and one figure)
+Supplementary information: see file Jarne et al_Supplementary Information_Resubmission (11 tables and two figures)

-Abstract (291 words)
+Abstract

-The distribution of neutral genetic variation in subdivided populations is driven by the interplay between genetic drift, migration and extinction / colonization.
+The distribution of neutral genetic variation in subdivided populations is driven by the interplay between genetic drift, migration, local extinction and colonization.
 The influence of environmental and demographic factors has also been increasingly examined in empirical studies, but generally focusing on a single species.
-An open question is whether these factors will similarly, or idiosyncratically, affect a guild of species occupying the same exhibiting different traits, mating systems and histories.
+An open question is whether these factors will similarly, or idiosyncratically, affect a guild of species occupying the same, though exhibiting different traits, mating systems and histories.
 We addressed it by comparing the population genetic structure of the four most common species of hermaphroditic freshwater snails in Guadeloupe (Lesser Antilles), which occupy a network of patchily distributed sites experiencing temporal variation in water availability.
 We analyzed microsatellite variability in 21 to 43 populations per species, and built predictions on how several environmental and demographic variables, quantified from a long-term annual survey, as well as species traits, may affect the distribution of genetic variation.
-These species displayed similarities, such as fairly high levels of variation, but with marked differences among sites, as well strong genetic differentiation and limited isolation by distance, which can be explained by passive dispersal (strong role of site connectivity), extinction/colonization dynamics and variation in local population size.
+These species displayed similarities, such as fairly high levels of variation, but with marked differences among sites, as well as strong genetic differentiation and limited isolation by distance, which can be explained by passive dispersal (strong role of site connectivity), extinction/colonization dynamics and variation in local population size.
 They also exhibit differences, largely due to the mating system with less genetic diversity and more genetic differentiation in the two selfing species when compared to the two outcrossing ones.
 These differences can also be attributed to interspecific interactions resulting from the ongoing invasion of Guadeloupe by one of the species studied, which affects the demography of other species, and, to a limited extent, to local environmental factors.
 Our comparative approach shows both differences and uniqueness in the way species occupy the same landscape, and provides a possible entry to interspecific interactions in community assembly.

 Introduction

 The evolutionary dynamics of species occupying patchily distributed habitats has been the subject of a large body of both experimental and theoretical work (Hanski & Gaggiotti, 2004; Bell, 2008; Charlesworth & Charlesworth, 2010), highlighting the role of finite size of populations and migration, and of their spatial and temporal variation.
-Metapopulation approaches also consider the role of population extinction and colonization, which roles depend particularly from the origin of the propagule pool (Levins, 1969; Whitlock & Barton, 1997; Hanski & Gaggiotti, 2004).
-These demographic processes may also occur at the scale of whole metapopulations, for example in situations of biological invasions (e.g., Davis, 2008; Facon & David, 2006), with possible variation loss at migration front due to founder effects.
+Metapopulation approaches additionally consider population extinction and colonization, which roles depend particularly from the origin of the propagule pool (Levins, 1969; Whitlock & Barton, 1997; Hanski & Gaggiotti, 2004).
+These demographic processes may also occur at the scale of whole metapopulations, for example in situations of biological invasions (e.g., Davis, 2008; Facon & David, 2006), with possible variation loss at the migration front due to founder effects.
 Other factors, such as the mating system or environmental parameters (e.g., through local adaptation), should also be considered (e.g., Pannell, 2002; Hanski & Gaggiotti, 2004; Foll & Gaggiotti, 2006).